naimul-123/real-estate-management-system/README.md

 Features

-Interactive Maps: Explore properties visually using interactive maps powered by Leaflet and React Leaflet.
+    01. Interactive Maps: Explore properties visually using interactive maps powered by Leaflet and React Leaflet.
-Responsive Design: Enjoy a seamless browsing experience across different devices and screen sizes.
+    02.Responsive Design: Enjoy a seamless browsing experience across different devices and screen sizes.
-Toast Notifications: Receive instant feedback with React Toastify notifications for actions like Form Handling: Utilize React Hook Form for efficient form handling and validation.
+    03.Toast Notifications: Receive instant feedback with React Toastify notifications for actions like login register update user etc.
+    04.Form Handling: Utilize React Hook Form for efficient form handling and validation.
+    05.AOS animation: Included animation to feel more live website using AOS animation.
-Firebase Integration: Leverage Firebase for backend services such as authentication, data storage, and hosting.
+    06.Firebase Integration: Leverage Firebase for backend services such as authentication, data storage, and hosting.

 Dependencies
 aos: ^2.3.4